aparkening/react-migration-dashboard/README.md

 3. Copy all js files in `build/static/js` to the Drupal Migration Dashboard Drupal module's `js` folder.

-4. Clear caches and navigate to the Drupal installation's migration dashboard URL.
+4. Update js filenames to match new files in Drupal Migration Dashboard module's `.libraries.yml`.

+5. Clear Drupal caches.

+6. Visit Drupal Migration Dashboard URL.

 ## More About React